Piers Morgan says he is 'not going to take lectures' from Prince Harry

 Amid allegations of phone hacking while he was at the Mirror, Piers Morgan tells ITV News Harry should apologise to the royal family for ‘invasion of privacy he’s been perpetrating’https://t.co/P3RH5guPSb pic.twitter.com/4uGvezu5y6

-The Mirror Group recently apologised to Prince Harry for ordering the unlawful gathering of information in the Royal’s latest phone hacking trial.
+The publisher recently apologised to Prince Harry for ordering the unlawful gathering of information in the Royal’s latest phone hacking trial.

 The apology came on the first day of the Duke of Sussex’s legal action against Mirror Group Newspapers (MGN).